Volterra Neural Networks (VNNs): Background and Related Work

 \subsection{Volterra Series}

-The physical notion of a system is that of a black box with an input/output relationship $y_t/x_t$.
-If a non-linear system is time invariant, the relation between the output and input can be expressed in the following form \cite{volterra2005theory,schetzen1980volterra},
+A dynamical system, viewed as a black box, is characterized by its input/output relationship $y_t/x_t$.
+If a non-linear system is time invariant, the input/output relation can be expressed in the following form \cite{volterra2005theory,schetzen1980volterra},